oyvindjnergard/merge-adjacent-and-overlapping-rows/README.md

 # merge-rows

-We have the following table with mappings betweeen a segment and parts of a road_sequence_id.
+We have the following table with mappings between a segment and parts of a road sequence.
 We want to merge rows in this table that represent contiguous or overlapping parts of the same road sequence and shares the same direction (i.e. row 2-4 and 5-6 should be merged)

 | segment_id         | road_sequence_id   | start_position     | end_position       | direction          |